• Free shipping on all orders

 5 from 1 vote

-In cases of mild heat stress or high temperatures, you can help to avoid severe dehydration by offering your cat some homemade electrolytes.
-These electrolytes can also help keep very sick cats stable until they can see a professional.
+In cases of mild heat stress or high temperatures, you can prevent severe dehydration by offering homemade electrolytes.
+These electrolytes can also keep very sick cats stable until they can see a professional.
 Without adequate pet electrolytes available at home, you can still create a helpful solution with ingredients you likely have in your pantry!

 Active Time13 minutes